-Below the Signal Strength readings are the node's firmware version and hardware model.
+Below the Signal Strength readings are the node's firmware version, hardware model, and antenna info.
 The system time is displayed, as well as the uptime, which is the time since the last reboot.
-If an

-Internet connection or a local NTP (Network Time Protocol) server is available, your node's NTP client will sync its time with that time source.
+If an Internet connection or a local NTP (Network Time Protocol) server is available, your node's NTP client will sync its time with that time source.